 Adult Salmon Spawner Surveys

-A cooperative project with WDFW.
+A cooperative project with the Washington Department of Fish and Wildlife.

 A method of evaluating the success of habitat projects is to count returning adult salmon.
 Every season we conduct ‘salmon spawner surveys’ where trained volunteers walk streams and rivers to count the live and dead salmon.
 During these surveys, salmon redds (nests) are also noted in order to understand the distribution of spawning habitat.